bohlender/capstone-d/README.md

 # capstone-d

 ## What is this?
-This package implements idiomatic D bindings for [Capstone](http://www.capstone-engine.org) - the disassembly framework powering many reverse engineering tools.
+This package implements idiomatic D bindings for version [3.0.5](https://github.com/aquynh/capstone/releases/tag/3.0.5) of [Capstone](http://www.capstone-engine.org) - the disassembly framework powering many reverse engineering tools.
 If you do not need the expressivity and safety of D but just the plain C API in D, [non-idiomatic bindings](https://github.com/theoldmoon0602/capstone-d) might be just what you're looking for.

 *Note: The development is still in progress and not all architectures are supported yet.
 However, x86 and ARM work already.*